Psy.D. in Clinical Psychology

 At our flagship campus, The Chicago School has demonstrated a continued commitment to a diverse student population and expanding mental health services to multicultural and underserved communities.

-Diversity in Clinical Psychology I & II
+Diversity in Clinical Psychology I

-The Chicago campus’ Psy.D. in Clinical Psychology program prepares graduates to sit for the national licensure exam, a requirement to becoming a psychologist.
+The Chicago Campus’ Psy.D. in Clinical Psychology program prepares graduates to sit for the national licensure exam, a requirement to becoming a psychologist.
 The program meets the academic requirements to sit for a licensure exam as a Psychologist in the State of Illinois.
 Students who wish to practice in jurisdictions other than Illinois should consult with their local licensing agency to determine licensure requirements.

 The Psy.D in Clinical Psychology program at the Chicago Campus is accredited by the American Psychological Association.